It was surprising to read in the New York Times recently that Matera’s mayor doesn’t want tourists.

 It was more surprising because it went against everything I know about the open, friendly people of Matera.

-“In Matera you’re a guest, not a tourist,” insisted Giuseppe Bartucci, who grew up and lives in the city, where he works part-time as a tour guide alongisde his full time job.
+“In Matera you’re a guest, not a tourist,” insisted Giuseppe Bartucci, who grew up and lives in the city, where he works as a tour guide alongside his full-time job.

 Standing in front of the grand municipal library, we could barely move for the crowds jostling to photograph part of a Dali exhibition, the sculpures standing in stark contrast with their historic surroundings.

 When I asked if tourism caused problems for people living in Matera, Giuseppe just shrugged: “It makes some things more expensive.”
 But as far as he and many other residents are concerned, it’s not a problem.

 Either way, the tourists keep coming.
 The third-oldest city in the world, Matera is today one of Italy’s hottest travel destinations; a UNESCO heritage site about to celebrate its year as European Capital of Culture, beginning on January 19, 2019.

 Natural openness and curiosity about other people is part of the way of life in Matera, Giuseppe tells me – and perhaps that’s no surprise when you consider how people here lived until just over 60 years ago.

 With roads, gardens and even cemeteries built on top of churches built on top of houses, from above, Matera’s old town, or Sassi, looks like a chaotic jumble.

 It’s hard to tell where one building ends and another begins.
 But after walking the streets for a while, you start to understand that there is plenty of logic to it.

 Every bit of space had been put to good use.
 And not only were the homes built around small communal squares with shared wells and cooking facilities, but on closer inspection, you’ll see that the cave homes themselves, dug by hand from the soft stone, have a remarkably sophisticated design.